andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "You'll be fine."

 This is a common theme during rehearsals.
-Unconditional support and reassurance are seemingly inexhaustible resources at the Samuel H. Scripps Studio.I never feel reticent to ask a stupid question, I never feel ostracized
+Unconditional support and reassurance are seemingly inexhaustible resources at the Samuel H. Scripps Studios.
+I never feel reticent to ask a stupid question, I never feel ostracized for being the token non-dancer.
+This wonderful environment is a natural outgrowth from sharing the studio with the kindest, warmest, most generous people I have ever met.

-And I 100% believe that starts with Mark.
-He fosters a positive environment where the only criticism is positive.
-Even when giving notes he
+Every single one of my co-performers has a heart of gold and I would give them the shirt off my back
+(assuming I'm wearing a shirt and not, y'know, fully nude).

+This wonderful environment is fostered by Mark, who exudes positivity and respect.
+Negativity has no business in a room with Mark Haim.
+Even when critique is warranted it's always given with a smile.